Former Trump aide Navarro indicted for defying Jan. 6 panel

 Members of the select committee sought testimony from Navarro about his public efforts to help Trump overturn the 2020 presidential election, including a call trying to persuade state legislators to join their efforts.

 The former economics professor was one of the White House staffers who promoted Trump’s baseless claims of mass voter fraud.
-He released a report in December 2020 that he contended contained evidence of the alleged misconduct.
+Trump, in turn, promoted a lengthy report Navarro released in December 2020, which Navarro falsely claimed contained evidence of the alleged misconduct and election fraud “more than sufficient” to swing victory to his former boss.

-The panel has interviewed more than 1,000 witnesses about the insurrection and is preparing for a series of hearings to begin next week.
+Despite the opposition from several Trump allies, the Jan.
+6 panel, comprised of seven Democrats and two Republicans, has managed to interview more than 1,000 witnesses about the insurrection in the past 11 months and is now preparing for a series of public hearings to begin next week.
+Lawmakers on the panel hope the half-dozen hearings will be a high-profile airing of the causes and consequences of the domestic attack on the U.S. government.